About me

 Artificial Intelligence

-- (1985) AI Systems and Technologies, (initial part of) a two-day tutorial given on the topic.
-Page 4 is still true: "AI is a goal, not a fact".
+- (1985) AI Systems and Technologies, (initial part of) a 2-day tutorial I gave on the topic.
+I think page 4 is still true: "AI is a goal, not a fact".

 - Chief Scientist of Xerox Artificial Intelligence Systems